inventaire/inventaire/docs/configuration/email_provider.md

 ### About the email server provider

-Any service providing an SMTP server may fit (for information, inventaire.io is using Sendgrid).
+Any service providing an SMTP server may fit.
+For your information, inventaire.io is using Sendgrid, but one you could also set up their own service for handling emails, with an open source tool like [Postal](https://docs.postalserver.io/), [like our friends at Karrot do](https://blog.karrot.world/2019/09/25/setting-up-email-service.html).
-Make sure the appropriate ports are not blocked by the provider.

 ### Setup the inventaire config